jsummers/fpresize/readme.md

     go install github.com/jsummers/fpresize/examples/fpr

-The `fpr` program should appear at `GOPATH/bin/fpr`, where `GOPATH` is the first path in your `GOPATH` environment variables.
+The `fpr` program should appear at `GOPATH/bin/fpr`, where `GOPATH` is the first path in your `GOPATH` environment variable.

 Documentation